DanielEscobar19/agents-framework/design/ARCHITECTURE.md

 ## Overview

 This project implements a local AI-powered code understanding system inspired by Copilot-style indexing.
-It converts a codebase into a searchable semantic memory using embeddings + vector search + persistent state tracking.

-# 🧠 Agents Framework — Local Code Intelligence System

-## Overview

-This project implements a local AI-powered code understanding system inspired by Copilot-style indexing.
 It converts a codebase into a searchable semantic memory using embeddings, vector search, and persistent state tracking.

 ---